JonnyThompson7/schedulemeplease/README.md

-# Module 5 Challenge - WOrk Day Scheduler Submission
+# Module 5 Challenge - Work Day Scheduler Submission

 This is my submission for the Module 5 challenge.